Rewritability in Monadic Disjunctive Datalog, MMSNP, and Expressive Description Logics: Introduction

-Our main technical tool is the translation of an MMSNP sentence into a CSP exhibited by Feder and Vardi \cite{DBLP:journals/siamcomp/FederV98}; actually, the target of the translation is a generalized CSP, meaning that there are multiple templates.
+Our main technical tool is the translation of MMSNP sentences into CSPs exhibited by Feder and Vardi \cite{DBLP:journals/siamcomp/FederV98}; actually, the target of the translation is a generalized CSP, meaning that there are multiple templates.
 The translation is not equivalence preserving and involves a double exponential blowup, but it was designed so as to preserve complexity up to polynomial time reductions.
 Here, we are primarily interested in the semantic relationship between the original MMSNP sentence and the constructed CSP.
 It turns out that the translation does not quite preserve rewritability.
 In particular, when the original MMSNP sentence has a rewriting, then the natural way of constructing from it a rewriting for the CSP is sound only on instances of high girth.
 However, FO- and MDLog-rewritings of CSPs that are sound on high girth (and unconditionally complete) can be converted into rewritings that are unconditionally sound (and complete).
-The same is true for Datalog-rewritings when the CSP is derived from an MMSNP sentence that has equality, but it remains open whether it is true in the general case.
+The same is true for Datalog-rewritings when the CSP is derived from an MMSNP sentence that has equality, but it remains open whether it is true for Datalog-rewritings of unrestricted CSPs.

 With our translations in place, we can also make relevant observations regarding the (data) complexity of query evaluation in MMSNP, in MDDLog, and of OMQs.
 This is especially interesting in the light of the recently obtained breakthrough in CSPs that there is a dichotomy between \PTime and {\sc NP} in the complexity of CSPs \cite{Bulatov17,Zhuk17} and that it is decidable and {\sc NP}-complete whether a CSP is in \PTime \cite{Chen2017}.
 We show that this implies a dichotomy between \PTime and {\sc coNP} for MDDLog and for all OMQ languages mentioned above.
 We also prove that \PTime query evaluation is decidable and 2\NExpTime-complete in the mentioned query languages, and that the same is true for MMSNP.